ibraheemalayan/factory_opengl_simulation/README.md

     mkdir src/bin
     ```

-if inside a desktop linux VM, you can run the makeFile, the next steps are intended for docker installtion
+> if working inside a desktop linux VM, you are ready to run the makeFile, the following steps are intended for docker installtion

 2. (docker insalltion only) setup the container
     * windows